TalaoDAO/sandbox-doc/docs/source/introduction.rst

 Give an Identity to your crypto wallet
 --------------------------------------

-This is a service offers by Altme, free and available here :  https://app.altme.io/wallet-link
+This is a service offered by Altme, free and available here :  https://app.altme.io/wallet-link

 Current crypto wallets like Metamask, Trust wallet, Ledger or Temple wallet for Tezos do not carry personal data as verifiable credentials.
 We think that they will do it in a more or less close future to adapt to regulations but for the moment it is therefore extremely difficult to know the user who is carrying out a transaction.
-In some cases this can be a problem.
+Anonymity is an important benefit of blockchain technology but in some cases this can be a problem.

-The use of processes such as the KYC carried out by the site of the Web3 platform responds badly to this problem for at least those reasons:
+The use of processes such as the KYC carried out by the site of the Web3 platform responds badly to this problem for several reasons:

-* it reveals all of a user's personal data to the Web3 operator and some of it is unnecessary for the strict need of the application.
+* It reveals all of a user's personal data to the Web3 operator and some of it is unnecessary for the strict need of the application.
-* it is often impossible to ensure that the crypto address is indeed owned by the person performing the KYC.
+* It is often impossible to ensure that the crypto address is indeed owned by the person performing the KYC.
 * KYC is the only proof that it is possible to produce even though the identity of a person can be proven by a large number of documents (diplomas, employer certificate, health card, proof of address, etc.)
+* KYC is often attached to a single address on a single blockchain

-The use of an SSI wallet easily solves this problem because it allows the user to transfer only the minimum information, necessary and moreover it makes the link between the DID and the transaction addresses (see above ).
+The use of Altme Wallet easily solves these problems because it allows the user to transfer only the minimum, necessary information, to choose the attribute(s) of his identity from different documents and then to associate them with an address group. possibly on different blockchains.

 However, to take advantage of these advantages with a crypto wallet, it is necessary to associate your prefered crypto wallet with Altme Wallet.

-The association of a crypto wallet to Altme Wallet can be done in 2 ways:
+The association of a crypto wallet to Altme Wallet can be done in 2 different ways:

-* By transferring the private key (or passphrase) from the crypto wallet to the Altme wallet.
-The crypto account is then available on Altme as if it had been created by Altme.
+* By transferring the private key (or passphrase) from the crypto wallet to the Altme Wallet.
+The crypto account is then available on Altme Wallet as if it had been created by Altme Wallet.
-* By creating in Altme a proof of blockchain account ownership without revealing the private key.
-This is possible using the Beacon Tezos or WalletConnect EVM protocols.
+* By creating in Altme Wallet a proof of blockchain account ownership without revealing the private key of the crypto wallet.
+This is possible using the Beacon Tezos or WalletConnect EVM protocols to authentiocate with the crypto wallet.

 The Altme Wallet can therefore carry the verifiable credentials of the user of a wallet such as Metamask or Ledger, which then simplifies and secures the onboarding of this user on web3 platforms.

-Go to  https://app.altme.io/wallet-link to test this service with your prefered crypto wallet and Altme Wallet in support for your identity and personal documents.
+Go to  https://app.altme.io/wallet-link to test the possibility to use Altme Wallet with your prefered crypto wallet without revealing the crypto wallet private key.